BIGJRA/BIGJRA.github.io/rejuv.md

 *Sitrus Berry* $750

-Buy 20 of these to give to the girl on the bridge if you’d like.
+Buy 20 of these to give to the girl on the bridge if you'd like.

 Next, head to the basement of Chrisola hotel.
 Surf to the dark patch in the water at night and use a GourmetTreat to get **Totodile!** Also,